Estimate Time7 min

 If you need help paying bills, beyond what your utility company can offer, several programs could be an option:

 Federal assistance programs: The federal government helps with energy bills through the Low Income Home Energy Assistance Program (LIHEAP).
 They're run at a state level, and whether you qualify depends on where you live.
-The federal government could also help pay for your phone and internet through Lifeline if your income is 135% or less than the federal poverty guidelines for your family size.
+The federal government could also help pay for your phone and internet through Lifeline if your income is 135% or less than the federal poverty guidelines for your household size and state.

 State and local assistance programs: You likely can find a list of utility bill assistance programs through your state or city's Department of Social or Community Services or Board or Commission of Public Utilities, such as these for New York City, Texas, and California.